-If you’ve worked through all of the pentatonic scale patterns already, try playing the reversal pattern below without reading the music.
+If you’ve worked through the pentatonic scale patterns already, try playing the reversal pattern below without reading the music.

-Then, if you get stuck take a look to see if you’re correct in your application of the reversal technique with this new scale and pattern.
+Then, if you get stuck, look to see if you’re correct in your application of the reversal technique with this new scale and pattern.

 This’ll help you build the skill of reversing any pattern, rather than simply memorizing the pattern in your studies.